piotr-szuberski/contrail-windows-docs/doc/ci_admin_guide/Update_zuul_layout.md

 # verify what changed
 ```

+4. (Optional) Make any "manual" changes to `ansible/roles/zuul/files/layout.yaml` file.
+Do not modify automatically generated lines.
-4. Commit the changes.
+5. Commit the changes.
-5. Open a PR to `development` branch of `github.com/Juniper/contrail-windows-ci`.
+6. Open a PR to `development` branch of `github.com/Juniper/contrail-windows-ci`.
-6. Wait for CI checks to pass.
+7. Wait for CI checks to pass.
-7. Add one of Windows team members as reviewers.
+8. Add one of Windows team members as reviewers.

 ### 2. Reloading Zuul configuration